vignettist/vignettist.github.io/_posts/2016-10-07-analyzing-images-social-interest.markdown

 Why this is happening is anyone's guess -- Facebook has a lot of control here.
 Maybe they've been seeing better user engagement, perhaps a product of increased mobile usage.
 Maybe they've started promoting photos more heavily, keeping them on news feeds for longer.
 Maybe users just have more friends linked on Facebook now.
 Most likely, some combination of all these factors.

-As expected for a period of time in which I was finishing undergrad, then in grad school, and had many acquantances subject to the academic calendar, Facebook image activity picks up considerably during school breaks (June - August and December.)
+As expected for a period of time in which I was finishing undergrad, then in grad school, and had many acquaintances subject to the academic calendar, Facebook image activity picks up considerably during school breaks (June - August and December.)
 Alternatively, perhaps everyone simply has more images to post during these vacation-heavy time periods.
 Analyzing the data of students separately from non-students could shed some more light on this.

 <img src="/images/fulls/social-interest/school_breaks.png" class="chart image">